schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 The well-known README file.

 ### Setup.hs
-The `Setup.hs` files come in handy in the scenario where one needs to circumvent tools like `cabal-install` or `Stack` for direct usage of the Cabal library when compiling Cabal packages.
+The `Setup.hs` files come in handy in the scenario where one needs to circumvent tools like `cabal-install` or `stack`for direct usage of the Cabal library when compiling Cabal packages.
 The `Setup.hs` is, in essence, a runnable Haskell program that can be further configured and used to compile Cabal packages.

 This is an exceptional use case.
 Everyday Haskell development would probably never require the need for Setup.hs and hence it can be ignored or even safely deleted.

 ### app/Main.hs

 A Haskell package can contain both an executable (to be run) or a library, (to be used when writing Haskell code).
 It is customary to put the source files that generate executable and library in separate directories.
 When `stack new` is used, it puts the executables into a directory named `app` .
-Main.hs is a default executable source `Stack` generates, hence why it is put in the `app` directory.
+Main.hs is a default executable source `stack`generates, hence why it is put in the `app` directory.

 ### firstproject.cabal

-This is the cabal package format file. `Stack` maintains this file: generates it and updates it when necessary, hence it should never be the case that you need to update this file directly.
+This is the cabal package format file. `stack`maintains this file: generates it and updates it when necessary, hence it should never be the case that you need to update this file directly.

 ### package.yaml

 This is the hpack package format file, which has already been explained to be an alternative to the cabal package format.
-This is the file that you will need to update to provide meta-information like dependencies, information about the developer(s) maintaining the package, directories where the executable and libraries can be found etc. `Stack` uses this as input to generate the `.cabal` file for the project.
+This is the file that you will need to update to provide meta-information like dependencies, information about the developer(s) maintaining the package, directories where the executable and libraries can be found etc. `stack`uses this as input to generate the `.cabal` file for the project.

 > Consult [hpack quick reference](https://github.com/sol/hpack#quick-reference) for an overview of properties that can be set within the package.yaml file.

 ### src/Lib.hs

 As specified in the clarifying term section[link], a Haskell package can contain both an executable (to be run) or a library, (to be used when writing Haskell code).
 It is customary to put the source files that generate executable and library in separate directories.
 When `stack new` is used, it puts the libraries into a directory named `src`.
-Lib is a default library source `Stack` generates, hence why it is put in the `src` directory
+Lib is a default library source `stack`generates, hence why it is put in the `src` directory

 ### stack.yaml

-Stack.yaml contains contents that are used to configure `Stack` itself and how it should build your project.
-It contains information like which resolver version `Stack` should use, the list of packages `Stack` should build in cases where the project contains source code for more than one package.
+Stack.yaml contains contents that are used to configure `stack`itself and how it should build your project.
+It contains information like which resolver version `stack`should use, the list of packages `stack`should build in cases where the project contains source code for more than one package.

 ### test/Spec.hs

-This contains the default test cases `Stack` generates.
+This contains the default test cases `stack`generates.

-> In the above files, `package.yaml` and `stack.yaml` are the files that you use to configure the behaviour of `Stack` and properties of the project being built.
-The `.cabal` file can be ignored because `Stack` generates and maintains that for you. `Setup.hs` can also be ignored as it is not used in most use cases.
+> In the above files, `package.yaml` and `stack.yaml` are the files that you use to configure the behaviour of `stack`and properties of the project being built.
+The `.cabal` file can be ignored because `stack`generates and maintains that for you. `Setup.hs` can also be ignored as it is not used in most use cases.

 ## Configuring Stack

-Before we go-ahead to start creating and building projects in Stack, it is important to understand how to configure `Stack` and where the various configuration files can be found.
-This knowledge will help in a better understanding of which configurations to change and where to find them when there is the need to tweak how `Stack` works.
+Before we go-ahead to start creating and building projects in Stack, it is important to understand how to configure `stack`and where the various configuration files can be found.
+This knowledge will help in a better understanding of which configurations to change and where to find them when there is the need to tweak how `stack`works.

-`Stack` works with the idea of a project which is a directory that contains a `stack.yaml` configuration file.
-A `Stack` project then contains one or more Haskell packages, which is depicted by the presence of one or more package.yaml (or the corresponding .cabal files).
+`stack`works with the idea of a project which is a directory that contains a `stack.yaml` configuration file.
+A `stack`project then contains one or more Haskell packages, which is depicted by the presence of one or more package.yaml (or the corresponding .cabal files).
 These packages are often referred to as local packages.

-`Stack` can be used either in the context of a project or outside of a project.
-When used in the context of a project, `Stack` is executed from within a directory that contains `stack.yaml`.
-Using `Stack` outside of a project means executing `Stack` from a location where there is no `stack.yaml`` file.
+`stack`can be used either in the context of a project or outside of a project.
+When used in the context of a project, `stack`is executed from within a directory that contains `stack.yaml`.
+Using `stack`outside of a project means executing `stack`from a location where there is no `stack.yaml`` file.

 Hence there are three files that should be noted when configuring Stack, and these include: